xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-and-components.md

 The command-line for your COM Server must be specified in the field labelled **Command Line** in the **Export** dialog box.
 The field is initialised to invoke the Run-Time EXE with the name of your workspace in the same fashion as the workspace-based run-time discussed above.
 This command-line is recorded in the Windows Registry to be invoked when a client application requests it.

 You may change the contents of the **Command Line** field to use a configuration file, in the same way as for a workspace-based runtime.
 The following example uses the Loan COM Server.
-See The LOAN Workspace on page 1
+See The LOAN Workspace on page 1.
-Interface Guide:

-The LOAN Workspace.

 ### Example:
 ```apl